 - LifeSource.
 Each year we sponsor several onsite blood drives at our headquarters.

-- Creating a Sustainability Management Plan.
-A three-year strategic plan developed by GTI’s Environmental Sustainability Committee outlines our intention and goals.
+- Acting on our Sustainability Management Plan.
+A strategic plan developed by GTI Energy’s Environmental Sustainability Committee outlines our intention and goals.

 - Reducing our own non-project related energy use.
-An Energy Use Analysis is establishing a baseline to determine the impact of our facility updates.
-We are replacing lights and were able to decommission many of our laboratory hoods to save energy.
+Over the past several years, GTI Energy has invested in some significant building upgrades.
+We decommissioned 35 hoods in early 2017 and replaced 50% of office lighting with LEDs in 2019.
 All outdoor lights were replaced with LED lighting that is up to 80% more efficient than traditional lighting.
 During renovations, low-flow automatic flush toilets were installed to conserve natural resources.
 They save three gallons per flush and reduce overall water use by over 200,000 gallons of water/year.
+In addition, a high efficiency boiler was installed, and the amount of energy needed for safe and efficient building ventilation was reduced.

 - Managing material re-use, recycling, and disposal.
-All printers are set to print double sided to reduce paper use.
-Excess colored paper was donated to a program at an alternative high school in Chicago that uses art as a teaching tool for underserved students.
+Systems to baseline and monitor output of recycling waste plus landfill waste have been established.
+Programs sponsored by the Environmental Sustainability Committee—such as electronics and running shoes recycling, shredding paper, and disposing of household items--focused on reducing waste.
+Paper use is minimized by setting printers to print double sided pages as the default.
+As we cleaned up facilities, excess colored paper and print equipment was donated to a program at an alternative high school in Chicago that uses art as a teaching tool for underserved students.

 Contact the energy experts today